VATSIM-Saudi-Arabia/documentation-site/docs/Published Documents/Subdivisional Policies/Member of the Month Policy/test.md

 |    **Pilot of the Month**   |            The selected Pilot of the Month, the pilot applicant with the most points in a specified month            |

 ## 4. Point System
 This program relias on a Points-Based System.
-The member with the highest points is the one selected as a Pilot of th
+The member with the highest points is the one selected as a Pilot/Controller of the Month.

 ### 4.1 Controller Applicants - Point Earning Chart